-Specializing in program and project design and management, Phyllis Slade Martin and associates have over 25 years experience and bring a wealth of skills as historians, trainers, and program managers.
-Slade&Associates, LLC believes that our customized services can help your business or organization achieve excellence by motivating staff and partners to bring your vision to life.
+Specializing in program and project design and management, Phyllis Slade Martin and associates have over 30 years experience and bring a wealth of skills as historians, trainers, educators, and program managers.
+We help you research, write, and tell your story to preserve your legacy.
+Through our customized training and consulting services we help your business or organization achieve excellence.
+We Bring Your Vision to Life.

 Slade Martin established Slade&Associates,